minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 ## Running bitcoind

-[Start your SSH program](../system/remote-access.md#access-with-secure-shell) (eg. PuTTY) a second time, connect to the PC and log in as "admin".
+To keep an eye on the software movements, [Start your SSH program](../system/remote-access.md#access-with-secure-shell) (eg. PuTTY) a second time, connect to the MiniBolt node and log in as "admin".
 Commands for the **second session** start with the prompt `$2` (which must not be entered).

 * Start the service